Monday, October 13, 2025

 Sunday, October 5, 2025

-Could Grandma's quilt be on the verge of being lost forever?
+Could Grandma's quilts be on the verge of being lost forever?

 The handmade quilts at my grandmother Josephine's home were a kaleidoscope of variegated colors, each piece cut into distinctive shapes that seemed to tell their own story.
 Heavy and substantial, they felt like a warm embrace, making it difficult for my small, slender body to move beneath their weight.
 On those brutal winter nights in the outskirts of Amite, Louisiana, the place we called home.
 The quilts were more than just bedding—they were a lifeline, a fortress against the unforgiving cold.